-- Variable loan facility: Draw on this cash reserve as you need it, and pay it back in the knowledge that you will only pay interest on the amount of credit you’ve actually used
+Variable loan facility: Draw on this cash reserve as you need it, and pay it back knowing you’ll only pay interest on the amount of credit you’ve actually used.

-Securing your borrowing against eligible investments in your portfolio means your interest charges may be significantly lower than with unsecured forms of borrowing.
-Collateral that we generally consider includes (but is not limited to) equities traded on major global stock markets, investment funds, corporate and government bonds and UBS cash deposits.
+Securing the amount you borrow against eligible investments in your portfolio could make your interest charges much lower compared to unsecured forms of borrowing.
+The collateral we generally consider includes (but isn't limited to) equities traded on major global stock markets, investment funds, corporate and government bonds and UBS cash deposits.

-- Pay interest on only what you borrow: Interest will be calculated on the daily loan balance and charged either every three months or six months, as agreed
+Interest is calculated on the daily loan balance and charged either every three months or six months, as agreed.

-- Enjoy full transparency: All costs are defined clearly up front so you know exactly where you stand
+We define all costs up front, so you know exactly where you stand.

 The price and value of investments and income derived from them can go down as well as up.
 You may not get back the amount originally invested.
 Currency and interest rate changes can significantly reduce expected returns and asset values.
-If the value of your securities against which a loan is secured falls below a certain limit, you may be asked by UBS to furnish additional collateral or to repay the loan in part or in full.
-If you are unable to meet this obligation UBS may liquidate some or all of the investments used to secure the loan.
+If the value of your securities against which a loan is secured falls below a certain limit, UBS may ask you to provide additional collateral or repay the loan in part or full.
+If you are unable to meet this obligation, UBS may liquidate some or all of the investments used to secure the loan.